Lorraine Daston: Career

 Daston began her professorial career as an assistant professor at Harvard University (1980–1983), during which time she participated in the Center for Interdisciplinary Research, Bielefeld program "The Probabilistic Revolution" organized by Lorenz Krüger, Ian Hacking, and Nancy Cartwright 1982–1983.
 There she met her husband-to-be Gerd Gigerenzer and began a complex series of professional moves to handle their academic two-body problem.
 Her positions included Princeton University (1983–1986), the Dibner Chair at Brandeis University (1986–1990), a professor and director role at the University of Göttingen (1990–1992), a professorship at the University of Chicago (1992–1997), and finally directorship and membership at the Max Planck Institute for the History of Science (1995–).
 While at the Max Planck Institute, she also returned to visiting professorships at Harvard University and the University of Chicago and has held a place on the University of Chicago Committee on Social Thought.

 In 2002, she delivered two Tanner Lectures at Harvard University, in which she traced theoretical conceptions of nature in several literary and philosophical works.
 In 2006, she gave the British Academy's Master-Mind Lecture.
 Daston was appointed the inaugural Humanitas Visiting Professor in the History of Ideas at the University of Oxford for 2012–2013.
 She has also served as Oxford's Isaiah Berlin Lecturer in the History of Ideas April–May 1999.

 Daston has been awarded two Pfizer Awards from the History of Science Society, in 1989 for her 1988 book Classical Probability in the Enlightenment and again in 1999 for her 1998 book with Katharine Park, Wonders and the Order of Nature, 1150-1750.
 Daston was awarded the Order of Merit of the Federal Republic of Germany in 2010.
 She won the 2012 George Sarton Medal for lifetime achievement in the history of science.
 She was awarded an honorary Doctorate of Humane Letters from Princeton University in 2013.
 She was elected to the American Philosophical Society in 2017.
 In 2018, she received the Dan David Prize.
+In the Fall of 2019, Daston was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
+She is currently a member of the Academic Senate at the same institute.
 In 2024 she was awarded the Balzan Prize for "History of Modern and Contemporary Science".

 She is on the editorial board of Critical Inquiry.
 She is a contributor to the London Review of Books.